 If a completed Form 45-106F19 contains a misrepresentation, purchasers of securities distributed under the listed issuer financing exemption have either a right to rescind their purchase of the securities or a right to damages against the issuer and, in certain jurisdictions, a right to damages from other persons.
 We remind issuers that they are required to certify that the Form 45-106F19, together with any document filed by the issuer under Canadian securities legislation on or after the date which is the earlier of the date that is 12 months before the date of the completed Form 45-106F19 and the date that the issuer's most recent audited annual financial statements were filed, contains disclosure of all material facts about the securities being offered and does not contain a misrepresentation.
-If any of the issuer's disclosure filed during this period contains a misrepresentation under secondary market for the misrepresentation under secondary market liability provisions in Canadian securities legislation.
+If any of the issuer's disclosure filed during this period contains a misrepresentation, then the certification is also a misrepresentation.
+The issuer would also be liable to any purchasers on the secondary market for the misrepresentation under secondary market liability provisions in Canadian securities legislation.